i5hi/btccapital/README.md

 Funded every short term period.

-The idea here is that team members can only unlock funds in this wallet after a certain date.
+The idea here is that a script is funded up front BUT team members can only unlock funds in this wallet after a certain date.

 A new script is created for every renumeration cycle.

-The team must get together arrive at consensus to enforce the renumerations scheme, resulting in a moment of strengthening trust.
+The team must get together and arrive at consensus to enforce the renumeration scheme, resulting in a moment of strengthening trust.

-It is best not to require all members, rather delegate members of your team to enforce it on your behalf and use a chat platform to discuss the terms.
+The renumeration scheme is initially set with the team member and the board during onboarding.

+A team member is not obliged to agree to changes to the renumeration scheme proposed by other members during a specific cycle.

+However, if mutual consensus leads to a change for a given cycle, this is accepted by the board.

+This gives the team a chance to be fair with each other and quickly pick out the weeds.

+A team member can chose to sit out on consensus and just receive renumeration without the ceremonies.

+If such a member is a cause for concern, the team can addressed it with the board at the successive renumeration cycle.

 ### resources

-> A script between the team members without a timelocked release.
+> A script between delegated core team members without a timelocked release.

 Funded every medium term period.

 These are funds that the team would need to aquire shared resources or as an emergency fund.

-It belongs to the entire team and is created for every medium term as their reserve.
+It is managed by a delegated core team selected by the board, in consensus with the rest of the team.

-It is funded to exactly support early renumeration for all team members for n short periods.
+It is funded to exactly support a set `n` early renumerations for all team members for n short periods.

-This gives everyone a chance to take an early renumeration n times over a medium period.
+This gives everyone a chance to take an early renumeration `n` times over a medium period.

-Those two take an advance are not included in the next short period's renumeration script, and their renumerations is divided among other team members.
+Those that take an advance are not included in the next renumeration cycle, and their renumeration is divided among other team members.

-This is again a script that requires consensus from the team.

-If these funds are not used over a medium term, they are free to claim it as a bonus.
+The remainder of the funds at the end of the medium term cycle is distributed equally to all team members.

 <b>Each sub-folder contains a more detailed explaination of their functions @ README.md.</b>